simeonrowsell/simseneca/src/content/work/rapidly-iterating-on-the-landing-page.md

 ## Understanding the business challenge and defining a North Star

 The core proposition of TravelLocal is that they connect you with local travel experts in the destination.
-So if you want to travel to Egypt, for example, you’d send your trip preferences (a _request_) and TravelLocal would connect you with a tour operator actually in Cairo to plan your trip.
+If you wanted to travel to Egypt, you’d send your trip preferences (a request) and TravelLocal would connect you with a tour operator actually in Cairo.
+From there you would plan your trip together.

-<mark>Central to this model is the conversation between local experts and customers</mark>, and for the customer to continue to move through the planning journey towards booking, those conversations need to be super positive and engaging from the start.
+<mark>Central to this model is the conversation between local experts and customers.</mark>

+For the customer to continue to move through the booking journey those conversations need to be positive and engaging from the start.

 _Diagram of the TravelLocal model compared to traditional competitors_

-As the company looked to scale, myself and the product team understood the key business challenge was to <mark>ensure that the customers we were onboarding were ready and enthusiastic about the key part of the proposition</mark>; the conversation.
-If not, local experts would get in touch with customers but receive no reply, leading to unsustainable, wasted effort and frustration.
+As the company looked to scale, myself and the product team deeply understood the key business challenge.
+We needed to <mark>ensure that the customers we were onboarding were ready and enthusiastic about the conversational part of the proposition</mark>.
+If not, local experts would get in touch with customers but receive no reply.
+This would lead to unsustainable, wasted effort and frustration.

-One way we quantitatively measured the quality of this early conversation was whether customers sent three messages to their local expert, which we identified as a significant tipping point reflecting meaningful engagement.
+One method of measuring the quality of this early conversation was whether customers sent three messages to their local expert.
+We identified this as a significant tipping point reflecting meaningful engagement.

-🌟 <mark>We set our North Star metric as improving this customer engagement.</mark>
+✨ <mark>We set our North Star metric as improving this customer engagement.</mark>

-Ultimately the more customers reach this early milestone, the more continue down the funnel and eventually convert into bookings.
+The more customers reach this early milestone, the more eventually convert into bookings.
+Importantly, this further decreases the Customer Acquisition Cost (CAC).

-So important to the company's growth was this North Star that it led us across multiple pieces of work, including [successfully improving the initial onboarding experience](./onboarding-and-expectation-setting).
+So critical to the company's growth was this North Star that it led us across multiple pieces of work, including [successfully improving the initial onboarding experience](./onboarding-and-expectation-setting).

 We set ourselves a couple of early guardrails…

-1. We were prepared for the potential reduction of overall trip requests so long as that was counterbalanced by higher engagement.
-Better proposition comprehension might lead to more visitors instead deciding it wasn't for them and bouncing; not neccessarily a bad result. <mark>However to mitigate risk, we set the amount of requests we’d be comfortable seeing a reduction by.</mark>
+1. We prepared for the potential reduction of trip requests.
+This would be acceptable if it were counterbalanced with an increase in engagement of those requests.
+Better proposition comprehension might lead to more visitors deciding it wasn't for them and bouncing. <mark>To mitigate risk, we set the amount of requests we’d be comfortable seeing a reduction by.</mark>
-2. We wanted to learn as quickly as possible, so we decided to hyper-focus on <mark>rapid iteration and shipping lightweight MVP’s</mark>; embracing a ‘good enough’ mentality.
+2. We wanted to learn as fast as possible.
+We decided to hyper-focus on <mark>rapid iteration and lightweight MVP’s</mark> over perfectionism; embracing a ‘good enough’ mentality.

-## Targeting the customer landing experience
+## Targeting the landing experience

-As a tech company in the travel space, a key pillar of the on-site browsing experience were country pages; one for each destination TravelLocal offered.
-At the time, PPC was the focus of TravelLocal’s acquisition strategy, landing visitors on these country pages.
+At the time, Pay-per-click (PPC) was the focus of TravelLocal’s acquisition strategy so the majority of customers would land straight on a country page from a search like "Holidays to Egypt".

-We could therefore be confident that for most visitors they’d already decided the destination they wanted to travel to, so working on any earlier destination browsing experience wasn’t going to be of high impact.

-Having previously made [successful improvements to the customer experience lower in the funnel](./onboarding-and-expectation-setting), <mark>we decided this time to improve the landing experience right at the top</mark>.
-The strategy was that we’d see a trickle down effect.
-If we nailed customer enthusiasm and proposition comprehension early, this would positively affect the rest of the customer experience.
+Having previously made [successful improvements to the customer experience lower in the funnel](./onboarding-and-expectation-setting), <mark>we decided to improve the landing experience right at the top of the funnel</mark>.
+The strategy was to boost customer enthusiasm early on, fostering positive intent that would carry through the rest of the experience.

 _Diagram of the funnel, pointing to the top as our next place to focus on_

-<mark>As a newer challenger in the travel space, TravelLocal’s country page was often customers’ first impression of the brand.
+<mark>As a challenger in the travel space, TravelLocal’s country page was often a customers’ first impression of the brand.
 Getting this right was critical for customer success and I was confident that improving it could drive high impact.</mark>

 ## Discovering why customers don’t engage

+On this occasion I worked with customer researcher Ryan Garner to better understand what engagement challenges customers were facing.
+It can be extremely helpful to work with external colleagues from time-to-time.
+Ryan gave a fresh perspective and <mark>I had the chance to work more with the Jobs-to-be-Done framework that we implemented</mark>.

+After holding broad customer research sessions, Ryan proposed five observed Jobs-to-be-Done.
+Customers wanted to...

+1. Develop a trusting relationship with a knowledgeable agent.
+2. Experience an authentic connection with the local culture.
+3. Feel well-looked-after with luxury service.
+4. Have the logistics for their trip seamlessly managed.
+5. Have the flexibility to adjust plans after booking.

+<mark>These reinforced insights I’d previously gathered from speaking with customers over the years.
+This increased confidence and helped with wider stakeholder buy-in.</mark>

+*Gleanly quotes about these 5 areas*
+- *"Above average (but not luxury) trips"*

-## Growing confidence in the 'ah-ha' moment
+## Accelerating the “ah-ha” moment in the customer journey

-I’d long considered the moment that customers understand the role of the local expert to be the 'ah-ha' moment and this round of research only bolstered my confidence in this.
+I’d long considered the "ah-ha" moment to be when customers comprehend the role of the local experts.
+This round of research only bolstered my confidence.

+Yet, <mark>that "ah-ha" moment was coming either too late or not at all</mark>.
+It often only happened once customers were actually contacted by the local expert.
+My work on the [initial onboarding experience](./onboarding-and-expectation-setting) improved this but there was more to do.

+_Ah-ha moment customer emotions diagram mapped on customer journey showing where we want to move it to?_

+When speaking with customers I heard revealing feedback such as...

 _Gleanly quotes about the ah-ha moment_
+- "I like the fact that you have a direct link with somebody in the country you are visiting"

-<mark>Identifying the 'ah-ha' moment sharpened our focus on optimising for that key emotional inflection point.</mark>
+<mark>Identifying the "ah-ha" moment sharpened my focus on optimising for that key emotional inflection point.</mark>

-## Critiquing the current experience

-## Bringing customer learnings together to set design directions

-From speaking with customers and working with analytics data over my time at TravelLocal there were <mark>a few related factors I knew also influenced a customer's perception of the landing experience</mark>.

-- Many customers were new to TravelLocal, with little or no prior brand exposure.
-- Customers weren’t only visiting TravelLocal when looking for a holiday, they were also browsing competitor sites.
-- Customers were looking for bespoke, tailor-made travel, not off-the-shelf packages.
-- The majority of visitors were coming to the site on mobile.

-By now we’d built up a really good picture of the customer and their needs at this early stage. <mark>Bringing all this knowledge together gave me three key design directions to take into prototyping.</mark>

-Designs needed to...

-1. ...lead with differentiating brand proposition before delivering country content.
-2. ...clearly communicate the tailor-made nature of the trips.
-3. ...focus on mobile first.

 ## Leading with the proposition

-TravelLocal's proposition is strong, but was weakly communicated.
+<mark>TravelLocal's proposition is strong, but was weakly communicated.</mark>

-As well as customers receiving a more authentic travel experience, TravelLocal’s model also returns autonomy to those local tour operators who are often lost in a sea of middlemen in traditional models.
-With TravelLocal those local experts are front and centre, giving them more control over how tourism affects their community as well as ensuring more of customers' money goes straight into the local economy.
+Customers receive a more authentic travel experience with TravelLocal and their local experts.
+In addition, TravelLocal’s model returns autonomy to those local tour operators who are often lost in a sea of middlemen in traditional models.
+With TravelLocal those local experts are front and centre.
+They have more control over how tourism affects their community and more of the customers' money goes into their local economy.

-<mark>This approach to tailor-made travel challenges the established model, introducing a new concept that requires a shift in travellers' mental models.</mark>
+<mark>This approach to tailor-made travel challenges the established model.
+It introduces a new concept to customers which requires a shift in their mental models.</mark>

-As we’ve seen, the current landing experience was geared more towards country content than anything unique to TravelLocal itself. <mark>The proposition was missing, and with it any distinguishing selling points.</mark>
+The current landing experience focused more on country content than the unique value of TravelLocal. <mark>The proposition was missing, and with it, any distinguishing selling points.</mark>

-_Screenshot of the current experience with country content leading over propositional_
+_Embed of the current experience with country content leading over propositional_

-We knew we needed to flip this on its head; <mark>customers needed to understand _why_ TravelLocal and _how_ it worked.</mark>
+We knew we needed to flip this on its head. <mark>Customers needed to understand _why_ TravelLocal and _how_ it worked.</mark> Once they did, they'd be more ready and willing to engage.

 ### Evolving and deepening the brand proposition pillars

-I’d previously created a “How it works” page on the site which was the company’s first run at defining and communicating the pillars of the brand proposition.
-Bringing these onto the country page landing experience gave me the opportunity to evolve and deepen those value propositions.
+I’d previously established the language around the brand proposition pillars by creating a "How it works" page.
+Revisiting them for this landing page gave me the opportunity to evolve and deepen them.

-<mark>I stepped into a Product Marketing role, translating internal brand theory into practical, customer-facing propositional statements and copy.</mark>
+<mark>I stepped into a Product Marketing role, translating internal brand theory into practical, customer-facing propositional copy.</mark>

-I love writing product marketing copy and believe it to be an important part of design.
-A beautiful visual design can be completely let down by unclear or unimaginative copy.
+I love writing product copy and believe it to be an important part of design.
+A beautiful visual design can be completely let down by unclear or unimaginative writing.

 I wrote the three top-level propositional pillars, forming the structure of the proposition communication that I would flesh out in the prototype...